 Dangers of Roof-Crush in Rollover Highway Accidents

-As experienced Maryland personal injury lawyers, the attorneys at Lebowitz & Mzhen, LLC, are keenly aware of the physical and emotional toll that a severe automobile, commercial truck or motorcycle wreck can take on the victims of these many times senseless and tragic roadway accidents.
+As experienced Maryland personal injury lawyers, the attorneys at Lebowitz & Mzhen Personal Injury Lawyers, are keenly aware of the physical and emotional toll that a severe automobile, commercial truck or motorcycle wreck can take on the victims of these many times senseless and tragic roadway accidents.
 As motorists ourselves, we are deeply concerned about the safety of our friends and loved ones, as well as the driving public in general.
 Sadly, we also understand that eliminating traffic collisions may be a goal, but likely there will always be accidents and, therefore, people injured by those incidents.

 With the millions of vehicle miles driven every day in this country, it isn’t surprising that Maryland motorists see the aftermath of collisions every day in cities like Annapolis, Rockville, Columbia and the District.
 While many of these encounters involve what are known euphemistically as “fender-benders,” people are hurt in even these simple and low-speed accidents.

 Although many car and truck accidents cause just a little damage and result in minor injuries, a fair percentage of road accidents do indeed cause serious bodily injuries and sometimes death.
 More often than not, auto injuries from passenger car and commercial trucking collisions are the result of one driver’s negligent actions.
 Whether through carelessness or recklessness, a motorist whose behavior results in another innocent person’s injuries should be held responsible for his actions and for the pain and suffering that he has inflicted on the injured party.